loco-rs/loco/docs-site/content/docs/getting-started/tour/index.md

 * Tests for controller `post` was added successfully.
 Run `cargo test`.
 ```

-Your database have been migrated and model, entities, and a full CRUD controller h  ave been generated automatically.
+Your database have been migrated and model, entities, and a full CRUD controller have been generated automatically.

 Start your app: